splunk/public-o11y-docs/gdi/opentelemetry/components/rabbitmq-receiver.rst

 * To enable the RabbitMQ Management Plugin, follow the official instructions as described in :new-page:`RabbitMQ Getting Started <https://www.rabbitmq.com/docs/management#getting-started>`.

 * You need at least monitoring level permissions to monitor.
-Read more at :ref:`RabbitMQ permissions <https://www.rabbitmq.com/docs/management#permissions>`.
+Read more at :new-page:`RabbitMQ permissions <https://www.rabbitmq.com/docs/management#permissions>`.

 Get started
 ======================